karlkoorna/dotfiles/README.md

 * Show bookmarks bar.
 * Do not ask what to do with each download.
 * Send do not track requests.
-* Use DuckDuckGo as the default search engine.

 #### [uBlock Origin](https://microsoft.com/p/ublock-origin/9nblggh444l4)